Eternity's Child

 Eternity's Child (previously known as Angel's Eternity) is a side-scrolling platform game based on a fairy tale created by Luc Bernard.
 It was released by Luc Bernard and Silver Sphere Studios on Steam July 31, 2008.
-A Wii version was planned, but eventually cancelled.

 Gameplay

 The gameplay involves the player controlling two characters simultaneously.
 In the Wii version, one will be controlled with the analogue stick of the Nunchuk and the other with the pointer function of the Wii Remote.
-Eternity's Childs level editor can be used with the game's editable source material to remake or edit the entire game.

 Development

 Eternity's Child was initially developed for Xbox Live Arcade, and was one of the first games to be made with the XNA toolset.
 On September 9, 2007, it was revealed that it was changed to a retail Nintendo DS game as well as a downloadable WiiWare game.
-However, Bernard later confirmed that the Nintendo DS version has been canceled, while also announcing that the game will come to PCs via Steam.
-Bernard is also considering releasing the game on the PlayStation 3 through the PlayStation Store, though he insists the WiiWare version will still be the best iteration of the game because of the platform specific controls.